What is the goal of the Christian life, and how do we help one another get there?

 How is the transformation accomplished in our lives?
 Paul exhorts, “Be transformed by the renewing of your mind” (Romans 12:2).
 Our new self “is being renewed in knowledge in the image of its Creator” (Colossians 3:10).
 Both heart and mind are involved.
 Behavior is, too.
 These three work together in those who are being transformed by Christ.

 In short, we need right beliefs, right actions, and right emotions.
 If the heart is right and our beliefs are right, then right behavior will be the result.
-We want right behavior, but we need to remember that it is the result of other things, and not the main target.
+We want right behavior, but we need to remember that it is the result of other things, and not the ultimate goal.

 Second, there is nurture.
 Jesus commanded his disciples to make more disciples, to make more students, to teach them the things he commanded.
 Paul instructed Timothy, Titus, and others to teach the truths of the Christian faith.
-Doctrine is important, and this is an area that Scripture specifically instructs us to work on.
+Doctrine is important, and this is an area that Scripture says we should work on.
 Every church leader should strive for accuracy in doctrine, as defined by Scripture.
+However, we cannot make every doctrinal conclusion a test of true Christianity.
+We need to distinguish essential doctrines from nonessential ones.

 Third, in addition to doctrinal nurture, there is also nurture of the heart.
 This is why Christian growth should occur in community with other Christians.
-Social experiences, that is, the things we do together, help us grow emotionally.
+Social experiences, the things we do together, help us grow emotionally.
 These may be positive emotions such as love and forgiveness, or the negative emotions that result from the sin that inevitably comes with interpersonal relationships.
-These painful feelings help us grow (probably much more than the positive feelings do) as we learn to cope with them and work through them with God’s loving support and help.
+These painful experiences can help us grow as we learn to work through them with God’s loving support and help.

-The social/emotional nurture cannot be done in a book—it is done locally, through small groups and other informal relationships, guided and modeled by pastoral leadership.
+Social and emotional nurture cannot be done by reading a book—it is done locally, through small groups and other informal relationships, guided and modeled by pastoral leadership.
 The pastor helps people grow not by doing everything for them (even if that were possible), but by teaching and equipping members to do it themselves, for one another.
-The best pastoral care is found in small groups or small churches.
-Members who choose to be in a small group are in effect choosing to get themselves more intimately involved in the pastoral care of the church.
-Small groups help make a church healthy.
+The best quality of pastoral care is found in small groups or small churches.
+Members who choose to be in a small group are choosing to get themselves more intimately involved in the pastoral care of the church.
+Small groups help people grow.

 When members are growing in doctrinal understanding, coming to know God more, and in emotional maturity, coming to love God more, they will be growing in other ways, too.
 Their behavior will be changing.
 They will be treating one another with more love, patience, joy, peace, humility and forgiveness.
 They will be avoiding sexual immorality, greed, and dishonesty.
 The more we know and love God, the more we live like him.
-The heart change causes behavioral change.
-The heart change gives room for the Holy Spirit to work in our lives.
+The heart change causes the change in behavior.
+The heart change comes from the Holy Spirit, and gives him room to work in our lives.

 These behavior changes are rooted in a changed heart, but the process is often slow.
-Pastors have a responsibility to continually encourage behavior changes so that Christians new and old, strong and weak, will be encouraged to live up to the new life God is creating in them.
+Pastors have a responsibility to continually encourage behavior changes so that Christians new and old, strong and weak, will be encouraged to live the new life God is creating in them.
 God is working in us, but he does not do it for us.
-He changes our hearts and gives us what it takes to respond to him in righteousness, but he expects us to exercise the faith to use this “freedom to obey” that he has won for us.
+He changes our hearts and gives us what it takes to respond to him in righteousness.
+He wants us, in faith, to use our freedom in a good way.

-People who flaunt immorality are not members in good standing.
 We welcome repentant and struggling sinners, but not unrepentant, uncaring ones.
-Our model is Jesus Christ, who welcomed white-collar criminals and prostitutes, but did not welcome people who thought they had no need for change.
+Our model is Jesus Christ, who welcomed white-collar criminals and prostitutes, but did not welcome people who thought they had no need for repentance.